-Less commonly, COVID-19 can be transmitted when a person touches a surface or object that contaminated with the virus, and then touches their mouth, nose, or eyes.
+COVID-19 is transmitted from person-to-person through respiratory droplets propelled into the air when an infected person sneezes or coughs.
+Less commonly, COVID-19 may be transmitted when a person touches a surface or object that has the virus on it, and then touches their mouth, nose, or eyes.

 How Is COVID-19 Diagnosed?

-If COVID-19 is suspected there are several tests that can be used to diagnose the virus including PCR tests (genetic or molecular test) and antigen tests.
-For these tests, a long swab is used to obtain a sample of mucus from the nose or throat, which is then sent to a lab for testing and diagnosis.
-Some viral tests are rapid and results are available within a few hours while other tests may take several days to receive results.
+The only way to know for sure if you have COVID-19 is to get tested.
+If COVID-19 is suspected, a viral test in which a long swab is used to take a sample from the nose or throat is used, which is then sent to a lab for testing to diagnose the illness.
+Some tests are rapid and results are available within a few hours.
+Other tests may take several days to receive results.

-Antibody tests may be used to determine if a person had a past COVID-19 infection.
-Antibody tests are not used to diagnose current infections because it takes up to 3 weeks following infection for the body to produce antibodies to the virus.
-When a person has antibodies to COVID-19 they may have some protection against re-infection, however, researchers do not yet know how much protection antibodies provide or for how long protections, if any, might last.
+Another test that can determine if a person had a past COVID-19 infection is an antibody test.
+This test is not helpful in diagnosing current infections because it takes up to 3 weeks following infection for the body to produce antibodies to the virus.
+When a person has antibodies to COVID-19 they may have some protection against re-infection, however, researchers do not yet know how much protection antibodies provide or for how long any protections might last.

 What Is the Treatment for COVID-19?

-Patients with mild to moderate illness are advised to self-isolate for up to 14 days to avoid spreading the virus.
-Treatments for mild to moderate COVID-19 symptoms include:
+Patients with mild illness are usually advised to remain home and self-isolate for 14 days to avoid spreading the virus.
+Mild COVID-19 symptoms can be treated at home and may include:

 - Cough suppressants

-For more severe COVID-19 cases, hospitalization may be needed.
-Treatments in the hospital may include:
+For more severe illness, patients may require hospitalization.
+Treatments may include:

 - Antiviral therapy with remdesivir